MasonPorter/Just-Magically-Creative/README.md

 - Grids breaks down at small or wide resolutions
 - :heavy_check_mark: Fix images that have spaces in name
 - :heavy_check_mark: Figure out Favicon for webpage
-- Reducing the load time of background
+- :heavy_check_mark: Reducing the load time of background
 - Figure out \<!DOCTYPE HTML> breaking studies.html css for study images

 ### To Do Items: